aaronbloomfield/ics/hws/hw-hashing.md

 #include <boost/cstdint.hpp>
 ```

-If you didn't install the library, use `#include "crc.hpp"` for development, and replace with the above lines before submission.
+If you didn't install the library, use `#include "crc.hpp"` for development, but replace with the above lines before submission.

 Optionally, you may want to use the `crc32` binary in Ubuntu -- this, also, is already installed on the VirtualBox image.
-Now if you run `crc32 file_name` in a terminal, you will get the CRC32 value for that file.
+If you run `crc32 file_name` in a terminal, you will get the CRC32 value for that file.

 ### Resources